lekovicpavle13-lgtm/pasinux/README.md

 # pasinux — hobby x86 OS kernel

-**A from-scratch x86 kernel in C and assembly — built two ways: a fast hosted userspace simulator for iterating on kernel logic, and a real freestanding kernel that boots, runs preemptively, talks to the network, and now persists files to a real disk — in QEMU and in Oracle VirtualBox.**
+**A from-scratch x86 kernel in C and assembly — built two ways: a fast hosted userspace simulator for iterating on kernel logic, and a real freestanding kernel that boots, runs preemptively, talks to the network, and persists files to a real disk — in QEMU and in Oracle VirtualBox.**

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 ![Status](https://img.shields.io/badge/status-active--development-yellow)